-Well after Crankworx I was hoping to go to Cairns for DH World Champs, but didn't really have the right preparation as I was a bit sick for a few weeks.
+Well after Crankworx I was hoping to go to Cairns for DH World Champs, but didn't really have the right preparation as I was pretty sick for a few weeks:(.
 Still lingering actually.

 Instead, I decided to up my certification for coaching, just to be better at explaining things to others, and more pro all around.
 Another tool of the trade.
 I learned more than I expected actually, and with a refresh on the fundamentals, I not only improved my personal riding, but feel a lot better about giving instruction effectively.
 Any who, I enjoyed it and will probably do a bit more with private lessons for people in my community. :)